DeclarativeHub/Bond/README.md

 Whenever a change occurs in the text field, new value will be transformed by the closure and propagated to the label.

-Notice how we've used `reactive.text` property of the UITextField.
-It's an observable representation of the `text` property provided by Bond framework.
+Notice how we have used `reactive.text` property of the fext field.
+It is an observable representation of the `text` property provided by Bond framework.
 There are many other extensions like that one for various UIKit components.
-They are all placed within `.reactive` proxy.
-Just start typing `.reactive.` on any UIKit object and you'll get the list of available extensions.
+They are all placed within the `.reactive` proxy.

 For example, to observe button events do: